AGMAndirko/CLAP/observations.md

 **Linear regression model**
 A linear regression analysis shows that expression values as predicted by ExPecto are significantly different in the 0-60k, 200-300k and 300-500k blocks of time (p-values <0.05).The R2 is very low though - expertise in stats needed here.
+We performed another analysis to check whether there was a significant correlation between dates predicted by the GEVA tool and expression - correlation is significant (p-value = 0.003259) but only when not taking into account tissue-specifity.
+Tissue expression value is significantly different in some of the tissues regardless of GEVA timing (such as Neural Progenitor Cell, astrocyte or Adrenal Gland).
+Note that this are also grouped together in a cluster, as shown by a hierarchical cluster dendrogram plot.

 **Back-to-back plot statistics - random sampling** Approximative Kruskal-Wallis Test with random sampling (n = 1000)